 Annapurna, Nepal

-If you’re drawn to mountainous regions and are passionate about trekking, there’s a good chance you might’ve already had a few daydreams about Nepal.
+If you’re drawn to mountainous regions and passionate about trekking, there’s a good chance you’ve already had a few daydreams about Nepal.

-While climbing Everest may be an unattainable goal for most of us, the spellbinding Annapurna foothills are more accessible and can offer an invigorating experience without taking you to too high an altitude.
-Not only is this region home to Nepal’s most majestic mountains, from fish-tailed Machhapuchhare to towering Annapurna itself, but it also boasts the richest culture.
+While climbing Everest may be an unattainable goal for most of us, the spellbinding Annapurna foothills are more accessible and can offer an invigorating experience without taking you too high.
+Not only is this region home to Nepal’s most majestic mountains – from fish-tailed Machhapuchhare to towering Annapurna itself – but it also boasts some of the richest culture.

 Rest weary feet in mountain teahouses, chat with locals in rural communities, and experience the magic of watching the sunrise over Annapurna.

-Trekking through this jaw-dropping landscape over several days will allow you to access Annapurna’s most fascinating hidden gems – from remote mountain villages and idyllic forests, to gleaming glaciers and tranquil lowland pastures.
+Trekking through this jaw-dropping region over several days will allow you to access some of its most fascinating hidden gems – from remote mountain villages and idyllic forests to gleaming glaciers and tranquil lowland pastures.
 If you’re looking to be awed by the power of nature, Nepal is for you.

 Wadi Shab, Oman